-Halloween is one of the most anticipated nights of the year for children of all ages, but the grim statistics surrounding the holiday are something parents and drivers should take seriously.
+Halloween is one of the most anticipated nights of the year for children of all ages and Halloween safety is extremely important, but the grim statistics surrounding the holiday are something parents and drivers should take seriously.
 On average, twice as many child pedestrians are killed while walking on Halloween compared to any other day of the year.

 We encourage parents to talk to their children about Halloween safety, as simple precautions and planning can make it a fun and safe night for all!
 At Aronfeld Trial Lawyers, we hope you and your loved ones have a safe and Happy Halloween.
 Here are some important safety tips for parents, children, motorists and property owners to remember this Halloween.